 One thinks of Homer

-Mulligan recalls Stephen's abrasively honest review of Lady Gregory's Poets and Dreamers and asks him, "Couldn't you do the Yeats touch?"
+In Scylla and Charybdis Mulligan recalls Stephen's abrasively honest review of Lady Gregory's Poets and Dreamers and asks him, "Couldn't you do the Yeats touch?"
 Exaggerating Yeats's effusive comment on another work by Gregory, he gushes, "The most beautiful book that has come out of our country in my time.
 One thinks of Homer."
+(He is heard repeating the first of these sentences in the jumble of voices at the end of Oxen of the Sun.)
 This passage is remarkable for its continued mockery of Yeats (Mulligan has already done so in Telemachus), its implicit hostility to Anglo-Irish customs and connections, and its ungracious attitude toward literary patronage.
 More interesting than any of these, though, is the sly way it glances at the coming arrival of Ulysses on the literary stage.

 John Hunt 2023